et0and/portfolio-redux/content/projects/te-wahi.md

 <br><br>

-Response to the initial site design was mostly positive.
-Through further student voice and also some comments from staff, most respondents rated the site highly but also noted that the site could host some further guides and tutorials in greater depth:

-- "... a clean design ... could use more information on how to use more of the software in the space"
-- "... would be great to be able to search for stuff"
-- "... the links to the guides aren't that clear ... could be a button?"

-<br><br>

-To address this, the site was redesigned to include clear buttons on the homepage for the most common flows, which were the tool guides, project guides, a newly launched online exhibition space, and a form for submitting files for 3D printed or laser cutting/engraving.
-The tool and project guides were written up in greater detail and hosted on [Gitbook](https://gitbook.com), with full search capability and on-the-fly media compression to help students with limited or slow internet connections.
+To address these concerns, we redesigned the site with clear buttons for the most common flows, including tool guides, project guides, an online exhibition space, and a form for submitting files for 3D printing or laser cutting/engraving.
+We hosted the guides on Gitbook, which allowed for greater detail and full search functionality.
+To accommodate students with slow internet connections, we also added on-the-fly media compression.
+We switched from Google Forms to Airtable for submitting jobs because many students were using personal Gmail accounts instead of their school email addresses, which caused confusion.

 <figure>
 <img src="/media/twa-site-02.webp" alt="A screenshot of the second generation website, with coloured buttons on the homepage linked to some of the common tasks students undertook."/>